AI4Finance-Foundation/ElegantRL/docs/source/tutorial/hterm.rst

 It is a fact that optimizing the H-term is compute-intensive, controlled by the hyper-parameter L (the number of selected trajectories) and K (the length of each trajectory).
 Fortunately, ElegantRL fully supports parallel computing from a single GPU to hundreds of GPUs, which provides the opportunity to trade computing power for stability.

 Example: Hopper-v2
 -----------------------------------------------
 Currently, we have implemented the H-term into several widely-used DRL algorithms, PPO, SAC, TD3, and DDPG.
-Here, we present the performance on a benchmark problem `Hopper-v2 <https://gym.openai.com/envs/Hopper-v2/>`_.
+Here, we present the performance on a benchmark problem `Hopper-v2 <https://gym.openai.com/envs/Hopper-v2/>`_ using PPO algorithm.

+The implementations of PPO+H in `here <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl/agents/AgentPPO_H.py>`_

 .. image:: ../images/samples.png
    :width: 80%